 Conjunction is a word that connect words, phrases, or clauses.
 An example of the conjunctions in English are: and, but, because, etc. ASL has a number of conjunctions, which some of them are similar to English (e.g. BUT, IF) but some others are exclusive to ASL.

+The gloss FINISH-conj is one of some ASL conjunctions.
 The conjunction finish in ASL is used to link clauses, usually in chronological sequence.
-It is equivalent to then or when done.
+It is equivalent to then or when done, or sometimes after.

-Glossed as: today ix-me go-ix1 school-ix1 /\finish/\ go-ix2 food+store /\finihs/\ come-here home.
+Glossed as: today ix-me drive-to-ix1 WORK-ix1 /\finish/\ go-ix2 food+store /\finish/\ come-back-here home.

 Tip: ASL students would often mouth "finish" or "FIS" when using the conjunction.
 In this case, the conjunction becomes more of a verb, which results in an incorrect expression.
 Do NOT mouth "FIS" or sign it as if it were a verb.
 Make sure you raise eyebrows and sign the conjunction with a bit of long stretch.

 Here is another example.
 More in the future.

 This content is available to subscribers.
 Please log in or sign up in the menu.

 Enter a keyword in the field box below to search or filter the new topic list and click on the link.

 New to sign language?
 "Where do I start?" or "How do I start learning sign language?"
 This ASL Rookie guide lists some selected links to the tutorials for ASL beginners to get started and keep rolling.
 It may be a useful review for intermediate-level learners and ASL students as well.